AlisonCG1/data_visualization/README.md

  Data visualization plays a crucial role in data science for several reasons.
 Here are some key points to keep in mind:

 ## Enhances Understanding:
-Data visualization simplifies complex datasets, making it easier for both technical and non-technical audiences to understand patterns, trends, and insights.
+Data visualization simplifies complex datasets, making it easier for technical and non-technical audiences to understand patterns, trends, and insights.
 Visual representations provide a more intuitive grasp of information compared to raw data.

 ## Facilitates Communication:
 Visualizations are powerful tools for communicating findings within a team or to stakeholders.
 Charts, graphs, and dashboards can convey insights more effectively than lengthy reports, enabling better collaboration and decision-making.